authorityab/OpalMind/.assistant/backlog.md

       notes:
         1. Define a site-name → siteId mapping in a JSON/YAML document, referenced via env var or well-known path; refresh it whenever the Matomo roster changes.
 Advanced option: hydrate the map dynamically via `SitesManager.getAllSitesId`.
         2. Update the Opal tool logic to parse user queries for site names, translate them to siteIds, call Matomo helpers with the resolved ids, and collate the comparative analytics (e.g., dual `GetKeyNumbers` calls for multiple sites).
+        Previous work has been done, have a look at an old branch `feature-P010`
 - [x] P-016 Honor Matomo back-pressure in tracking retries
       tags: reliability,queue  priority: high  est: 1.5d
       deps: P-004